baeninoise/alx-higher_level_programming/0x10-python-network_0/README.md

 ## Tests :heavy_check_mark:

 * [tests](./tests): Folder of test files.
-Provided by Holberton School.
+Provided by ALX School.

 ## Tasks :page_with_curl:

-NOTE: The `curl` behavior in all Bash scripts were written to interact with a server set up on a container provided by Holberton School.
+NOTE: The `curl` behavior in all Bash scripts were written to interact with a server set up on a container provided by ALX School.

 * **0. cURL body size**
   [0-body_size.sh](./0-body_size.sh): Bash script that sends a `GET` request to